 October 7, 2009

-Yonath has devoted most of her career to uncovering the structures of the ribosomes, especially as they are active in the process of protein biosynthesis.
-In 2009, she receives the Nobel Prize in chemistry together with Venkatraman Ramakrishnan and Thomas A. Steitz for studies on the structure and function of the ribosome.
-Yonath becomes the first woman from the Middle East to win a science Nobel.
-She is the first woman anywhere since 1964 and the fourth overall to win the chemistry prize.
+Weizmann Institute faculty member Ada Yonath wins the Nobel Prize in chemistry with Venkatraman Ramakrishnan and Thomas A. Steitz for studies on the structure and function of the ribosome.
+She becomes the first woman from the Middle East to win a science Nobel and the first woman anywhere since 1964 and the fourth overall to win the chemistry prize.